AnasOnGit/ModalJs/README.md

 ![](readme-gif/div.gif)

-You can create more than one modal on same page.
+You can create more than one modal on the same page.

-**You can add any string in data-modal attribute, but you have to write same string in modal div and in modal button**
+**You can add any string in data-modal attribute, but you have to write the same string in modal div and in modal button**

 ## Demo